 Times New Roman | Tahoma |

 Font size depends on the size of your poster.
 Here are some basic guidelines!
 If you need more text on your poster, you'll probably have smaller font size.
+Standard suggestions:

 Credit: Text from Oregon State University Libraries and graphic from University of Southern California Libraries.